These easy cashew chicken lettuce wraps are made in one pot in just 20 minutes! A better-than-takeout recipe that the whole family will love.

 - Lettuce wraps: This is my favorite!
 It tastes light and fresh and is great for when you’re looking for a lower carb option.

 - Over rice: It tastes delicious over white or brown rice.
-You could even use cauliflower rice or quinoa too.
+You could even use cauliflower rice or cooked quinoa too.

 - With noodles: You could easily mix this cashew chicken together with rice noodles or spaghetti noodles.